 Stage 2 – Request for Detailed Proposal

-A detailed proposal for the project is to be submitted.
+A detailed proposal for the project is to be submitted via an online form.
 The proposal should include as a minimum:

 • Lead Institution and Lead Researcher